taimaishuze/Linux-2461/README.md

     Require all granted
  </Directory>
 ~~~
-Save the changes you made to fastcgi.conf and do a configuration test.
+Save the changes you made to ```fastcgi.conf``` and do a configuration test.
 ~~~shell
 sudo apachectl -t
 ~~~
 Reload Apache if **Syntax OK** is displayed.
-If you see the warning Could not reliably determine the server's fully qualified domain name, using 127.0.1.1.
-Set the 'ServerName' directive globally to suppress this message., that's fine.
+If you see the warning ```Could not reliably determine the server's fully qualified domain name, using 127.0.1.1.
+Set the 'ServerName' directive globally to suppress this message.```, that's fine.
 It doesn't affect us now.
 ~~~shell
 sudo systemctl reload apache2
 ~~~
+Now let's make sure we can serve PHP from Apache.

 ##### Verifying PHP Functionality